tanc7/Practical-SSL-TLS-Attacks/TLS-mitm-methods.md

 # The Socat Relay Proxy Method

-Netcat's cousin, socat is much like its former except it can handle SSL/TLS certificate authentication and verification, and because of that, is much more useful as both a penetration testing tool as well as a resource to generate on-the-fly networking objects (a HTTPS/TLS authenticating "server" or a "HTTPS proxy" for example).
+Netcadt's cousin, socat is much like its former except it can handle SSL/TLS certificate authentication and verification, and because of that, is much more useful as both a penetration testing tool as well as a resource to generate on-the-fly networking objects (a HTTPS/TLS authenticating "server" or a "HTTPS proxy" for example).

 Much like netcat relays can be formed from multiple instances of netcat, socat can create relay networks that serve as a reverse-proxy to a Squid attack proxy.
 If you want to reduce your attack surface and keep Squid firewalled from direct solicitation and entry, then you can simply allow connections from localhost:443 to localhost:3128 and leave port 443 exposed instead.